Andrei-Khadziukou/petclinic-platform-services/service-discovery/README.md

 # Pet Clinic Service Discovery Server

-It is a server which is responsible for providing information about other services (their availability, URLs and so on).
+The Service Discovery server based on Netflix Eureka and provides abilities for peer to peer communication for all clients.
+Also the server provides information about other services (their availability, URLs and so on).

- ## How To Use
+## How To Run
- Use command `gradlew -p service-discovery bootRun` in the root folder.
-The Config Server starts on the port `8080`.<br/>
+1. Use Gradle to run by `gradlew -p service-discovery bootRun` in the root repo folder.
+2. Use jar file to run by `java -jar build/libs/*-exec.jar` in the root sub-project folder.
+The application starts on the port defined in the application.yml file `server.port: <port>`.

 Navigate your browser to `http://localhost:8080/` to see home page with statistics.

- ### Useful links
- // TODO find links